Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 (EJMA) When required, expansion joints are also designed to ASME Section VIII Division 1, Appendix 26, B31.3 Appendix X, and ASME B31.1.
 Engineering design for all metal expansion joints starts at the inquiry stage, and a Bellows Design Analysis (BDA) is prepared for each expansion joint required.

-Testing of Expansion Joint with Retaining Rings Design drawings for every order released for manufacturing is modeled entirely within SolidWorks to guarantee accurate fabrication details.
+Testing Expansion Joint with Retaining Rings Design drawings for every order released for manufacturing is modeled entirely within SolidWorks to guarantee accurate fabrication details.
 Hinged Metal Expansion Joint Pantograph Expansion Joint

 Flexider USA Fabrication and Design of Fabric and Rubber Bellows